Leading Domestic Violence Defence Lawyers Sydney

 The law defines a ‘domestic relationship’ very broadly.
 It extends beyond current or former spouses and de facto partners to include other family members, such as parents or siblings, and even individuals who live or have previously lived in the same household.
 This wide scope means a family violence charge can arise from many different personal situations.

-A domestic violence offence is not limited to physical assault.
-The law also covers a wide range of behaviours, including stalking, intimidation, property damage, and psychological or financial abuse.
 An allegation can lead to a serious domestic violence charge and an Apprehended Domestic Violence Order (AVO), making it essential to seek legal advice from an experienced criminal lawyer to understand your rights and options.

 Types of Domestic Violence Offences in NSW